mrkazawa/grid_world/sarsa/README.md

 Some of our trials struggle with this condition.
 The agent keeps end up to the triangles many times at the early stage.
-This makes the policy at the grid near to the triangle really bad and the agent most likely will choose not go to that grid (**Even though it is the only way to go to the circle!**)
+This makes the policy at the grid near to the triangle really bad and the agent most likely will choose not to go to that grid (**Even though it is the only way to go to the circle!**)

 ![loss](results/block.jpg?raw=true "loss")